quantum-ods/qmlcourse/CONTRIBUTING.md

 ### Diagrams and Figures

+# todo: replace java instead https://plantuml-editor.kkeisuke.com

-I chose the PlantUML as a standard for all the diagrams.
+We chose the PlantUML as a standard for all the diagrams.
 The reason is the simple and understandable syntax and a good quality of final images.
 You should prefer `<latex></latex>` over `<math></math>` for math equations inside blocks of the diagram.

 Any PlantUML diagram can be exported to `.png` with the [PlantUML tool](https://plantuml.com/).
 You can download Java `.jar` file from the official site or install binary package.
 [Installation instructions](https://plantuml.com/starting).